dknutsen/lambdart/README.md

     $ lambdart create role <role_name>

+Edit the role if you desire.
+The default template includes permissions for all supported role permission types.
+Lambdart roles are permissive by default.
+This is convenient but can also be dangerous so it is highly recommended that you specify roles which grant only the necessary permissions and specify resources as explicitly as possible.

 ##### Add the role to the function
 Now edit the function config (`src/<function_name>/config.json`) to include the role.